austinsasko/docker-compose-monitoring-tutorial/README.md

 1. Generate an SSH key that docker compose will use to communicate with the server
 1. Create a remote context for docker to use so it knows your docker commands run remotely
 1. Find all mentions of "REPLACE_ME" in this repo and replace it with your own values
+1. Move all the .example files to non-example files
-1. Load the SSH public key into the remote server, install docker-ce and node_exporter,
+1. Load the SSH public key into the remote server, install docker-ce and node_exporter

 ## Description
 This repository is intended to imitate a full enterprise stack for any dockerized app (in this case its a Python discord bot).